appwebtech/Angular/README.md

 I ran the server command and as expected, ng serve couldn't start watchman thus it fell back to NodeWatcher for file system events.

-Then something happened, which I relate to my VPN server deactivated.
+Then something happened, which I relate to my VPN server deactivation.
 I killed it whilst making installations for Node, npm and angular-cli.
 I got an outgoing connection to fetch dependencies at *http://ember-cli.com** and I let it do it's thing.
 (I rarely allow such kind of data fetching if not requesting gem files and/or dependencies from GitHub.)

 Bash started building modules, optimizing assets and hashing; et voila!
 NG Live Development Server launched locally at port 4200.

-Everything seems to be wroking great as of now and feeling like a Cow Boy, Not this [Cowboy](http://www.bidcoafrica.com/products/item/16/cowboy) but this other [Cowboy](https://www.peintures-tableaux.com/Far-West-cowboy-Far-West.html), it's time to code until sleep do me part with my computers.
+Everything seems to be wroking great as of now and I'm feeling like a Cowboy.
+Not this [Cowboy](http://www.bidcoafrica.com/products/item/16/cowboy) but this other [Cowboy](https://www.peintures-tableaux.com/Far-West-cowboy-Far-West.html); it's now time to code until sleep do me part with my computers.

 ## Developer